-The 2020-2021 school year continued the "My Space" observations.
-Unfortunately, due to COVID-19, field trips and professionals/community experts could not be utilized.
-Once the COVID-19 pandemic is passed, VCS will resume field trips which provide more real-world situations for students to see, thus increasing their understanding and learning opportunities as relates back to the classroom.
+The 2018-19 school year focused on Animals of the North Woods.
+We introduced "My Space" observations, provided field trips, and learned from professionals in their fields.
+By providing more real-world situations for students to see, this increases their understanding and learning opportunities as relates back to the classroom.

-Learning through community service
+■ Learning through community service